thi-ng/umbrella/packages/geom-splines/README.md

 In this mode the curve always goes through the original polygon vertices and additional control points are created via symmetric tangents at each poly vertex.
-The tangents themselves are computed via the bisector of each vertex corner.
+The tangents themselves are computed via the bisector of each vertex corner, taking into the convexity of each poly vertex.

-In uniform mode, the tangents have a uniform, user defined length, resulting in equidistant control points for each poly vertex.
-In non-uniform mode, each tangent is scaled by the length of its parent poly edge.

 | Proportional tangent scale                                                                            | Uniform tangent scale                                                                              |
 |-------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------|